ChristopherHoffman/Slic3rPostProcessingUploader/README.md

 This is a new project, currently a work in progress.
 Feel free to help out by submitting requests, bug reports, or helping to make Pull Requests.

 - OrcaSlicer
+- PrusaSlicer

 #### Up Next:

-- PrusaSlicer
 - Bambu Studio
 - Super Slicer

 ## Usage:

+Download the [latest release for your operating system](https://github.com/ChristopherHoffman/Slic3rPostProcessingUploader/releases), and save the file to a location on your computer.

-Usage: In the Slicer's 'Post-Processing Scripts' section, add the path to this file
+In the Slicer's 'Post-Processing Scripts' section, add the path to this file.
+Full/Absolute paths are recommended:

+### Examples:

+Windows:

+`C:\\uploader\\Slic3rPostProcessingUploader.exe [options]`

+Mac/Linux:

-`Slic3rPostProcessingUploader.exe [options]`
+`~/uploader/Slic3rPostProcessingUploader [options]`

 ## Options: